This course is now closed to 2016/17 entry. View other Jewellery courses.

 You also develop two-dimensional design skills to enable you to clearly think through your ideas and to communicate these to a wider audience.
 This practical approach to studying jewellery design is strongly underpinned by theory and research into the field and its related disciplines.
-Our contextual studies modules enable you to gain awareness and knowledge of the jewellery field, alongside helping you to develop your intellectual thinking and academic skills.

 A variety of learning and teaching methods are employed on this course, such as workshop activities, demonstration and practice, lectures, seminars, critiques, team work, presentations, module briefings, tutorials with staff and artist in residence, online learning, self-directed study, study visits, and one-day projects.